 top of page

+The biggest barrier to advancement today isn’t what you know.
+It’s how well you can lead yourself.
 I call this adaptive self-leadership—the internal capacity to stay grounded, intentional, and self-aware in a world that demands constant change.
-It’s the skill set that quietly separates people who grow quickly from those who plateau.
+This skill set quietly separates those who grow quickly from those who plateau.

 1. A Gap in Self-Awareness